-Obviously, this is a riskier option because you don’t have a fixed interest rate and your account value can drop.
+This option comes with more risk because you don’t have a fixed interest rate and your account value can drop.

 This is a low-risk option with a fixed premium for your entire life.
 Your account won’t grow significantly in terms of cash value, but you’ll have a consistent premium that doesn’t change based on the stock market.

 It’s not a growth-oriented type of universal life insurance policy, but it also doesn’t have the volatility of other universal life policies.

 Is universal life insurance worth it?

 One of the benefits of getting a universal life insurance policy (or any type of permanent policy) is that your death benefit remains valid as long as you keep up with your premiums.
 This is different from term life insurance, which only lasts between five and 30 years, depending on your policy.
 If you want a policy that sticks with you as you get older, universal life is a good option.

 Frequently asked questions

 Life insurance is a highly personalized insurance product, so there is not one company that will be the best for everyone.
 When looking for the best life insurance for you, consider your needs.
 What are you trying to accomplish with your life insurance policy?
 What is your age and medical status?
 Once you determine what you need, do a little research to see which life insurance companies offer policies that fit those needs.
 Collect quotes for the policies that interest you and see what works best for your situation.